rodri-r-z/StaffJoinAlert/README.md

 **Depends on:** [LuckPerms](https://luckperms.net/download)

+**Setup:**
+- Download LuckPerms and put it into your plugins folder
-Setup: Just add the plugin into your plugins folder!
+- Download the plugin and put it into your plugins folder
+- Restart your server

 [**Open source**](https://github.com/rodri-r-z/StaffJoinAlert)
 [**Get this resource on Spigot**](https://www.spigotmc.org/resources/staffs-join-alerts-bungee-spigot-bukkit-broadcast-alerts-to-staffs-when-staffs-joins.113824/)